Leptospirosis

 Mode of Transmission

-• Contact of the skin (especially if abraded) or mucous membranes with moist soil, vegetation (sugar cane and banana farm workers have been implicated) or water that has been contaminated with the urine of infected animals
+• Contact of the skin (especially if abraded) or mucous membranes with moist soil, vegetation (sugar cane and banana farms have been implicated) or water that has been contaminated with the urine of infected animals.

 • Inhalation of droplet aerosols of contaminated fluids